It often rhymes

 Art has always played a crucial role in the story of democracy, as a voice of the people, a tool of resistance, and a mirror reflecting both hope and hardship.
 In times of oppression, artists have dared to speak truth to power, illuminating injustice and amplifying the struggles of everyday people.
 Art is a lifeline to democratic ideals, keeping the balance of “rule by the people” alive and in check.

-Nicholas Galanin, "Neon Anthem (Red)" Courtesy of the artist and Peter Blum Gallery.
+Nicholas Galanin, "Neon American Anthem (Red)" Courtesy of the artist and Peter Blum Gallery

 Inspired by the quote often attributed to Mark Twain, “History doesn’t repeat itself, but it does often rhyme,” this exhibition explores how contemporary artists respond to pivotal events in our nation’s history, whose impacts still reverberate today.
 Through their work, the artists question and reclaim national symbols such as the American flag and the national anthem.
 What do these icons mean today?
 Whose stories do they tell?
 Whose voices are still missing?
 As enduring symbols of resistance, they compel us to reflect on the complexity of freedom, viewing it not as a given but as an ongoing pursuit.
 The artworks reveal the unfinished story of democracy, reminding us that equity is not yet fully realized and that the march toward freedom for all requires persistent care and engagement.